Disclosure: We earn commissions on purchases made through our links. This never influences our scores. Editorial policy

 What Is Glucosamine Sulfate?

-The strongest evidence comes from two 3-year trials.
-Both found that 1,500mg of crystalline glucosamine sulfate daily significantly reduced pain, improved function, and - critically - slowed the structural progression of knee osteoarthritis.
-The placebo groups lost joint space over time; the glucosamine groups did not.
+The best evidence comes from two 3-year trials.
+Both gave people 1,500mg of crystalline glucosamine sulfate daily - "crystalline" being the specific stabilized pharmaceutical-grade preparation used in those studies, not just any sulfate powder.
+In both, that 1,500mg dose reduced pain, improved function, and - this is the part that sets glucosamine apart - slowed the structural progression of knee osteoarthritis.
+Over the 3 years, the placebo groups lost joint space; the glucosamine groups did not.
+Worth being clear-eyed about the size of it, though: the effect on symptoms is real but modest, and not every trial agrees.

 Does It Work?
 The Evidence